Endoscopic Options for Weight Loss

 If you struggle with your weight, you just have to watch television (ads for workout programs and diet plans) or stand at the supermarket checkout (magazine headlines about “the best” way to lose the weight and keep it off) to know that weight loss is a goal for a lot of women.
 There’s good reason for that: More than two out of every three adults in the United States are overweight or obese.

 While diet and exercise can help maintain a healthy weight, some people find it hard to achieve weight loss with these methods alone.
 For individuals with other conditions, including type 2 diabetes, high blood pressure and heart disease, losing the weight can be critical.
 Weight loss surgery like gastric bypass has long been recommended in these cases.
 But not everyone wants or is eligible for this type of surgery.
 What do you do if you need to lose the weight but traditional weight loss surgery isn’t suitable?

 That’s where endoscopic weight loss techniques come in.
-At the Johns Hopkins Digestive Weight Loss Center, minimally invasive techniques offer some alternatives to weight loss surgery.
+At the Johns Hopkins Endoscopic Weight Loss Program, minimally invasive techniques offer some alternatives to weight loss surgery.